-Management Issue Objectives and Performance Targets Means of achievement of objectives Manner of assessment of performance 5.
-Define role and responsibilities with user groups Core Objectives: GCU (a) (b) / Park (a) (b) Plan of Management Objectives: (i) (iii) (iv) (viii) Performance Targets: User groups have clear and defined roles established under site user agreements User agreements reflect the scale of those roles and 1.
-On-site user groups have current, clear and appropriate agreements with Council, including integration of service level agreements Communication with and between user groups will be facilitated by Council to best meet the needs of groups and the broader • User group agreements are in place for each user and appropriately managed by Council Effective management reporting opportunities are in place via effective 6.
-Integrate signage, public art and wayfinding devices Plan of Management Objectives: (ii) (iii) (iv) (v) (vi) (viii) (ix) are developed in accordance with the Eurobodalla Tourism Wayfinding an Signage Strategy and in conjunction Signage and wayfinding designs and layouts are developed in accordance with the Eurobodalla Tourism Wayfinding and Signage Strategy and in conjunction with detailed design - including a whole of site • Signage palette and plans are available to guide implementation over time Signage meets design requirements and able to facilitate the communication or are in place through detailed design Signage is consistent with branding of Council and the site as applicable Signage is effective in the communication of upcoming events and activities that are occurring at the site over time 2.
-Signage, branding and public art opportunities are integrated with new works or as funding opportunities arise and in accordance with the landscape master plan Where applicable, signage is maintained and updated to communicate regular events and activities • upcoming events and activities Public art opportunities are delivered as integral components of various areas
+Management Objective Performance Targets Actions - means of achieving objectives Manner of assessment of performance 5.
+Define role and responsibilities with user groups i.
+User groups have clear and defined roles established under site user agreements ii.
+User agreements reflect the scale of those roles and responsibilities A. B. On-site user groups have current, clear and appropriate agreements with Council, including integration of service level agreements Communication with and between user groups will be facilitated by Council to best meet the needs of groups and the broader community User group agreements are in place for each user and appropriately managed by Council Effective management reporting opportunities are in place via effective communication 6.
+Integrate signage, public art and wayfinding devices i.
+Effective and consistent signage palette and plans are in place through detailed design ii.
+Signage is consistent with branding of Council and the site as applicable iii.
+Signage is effective in the communication of upcoming events and activities that are occurring at the site over time А. В. С. Signage and wayfinding designs and layouts are developed in accordance with the Eurobodalla Tourism Wayfinding and Signage Strategy and in conjunction with detailed design - including a whole of site approach Signage, branding and public art opportunities are integrated with new works or as funding opportunities arise and in accordance with the landscape master plan Where applicable, signage is maintained and updated to communicate regular events and activities Signage palette and plans are available to guide implementation over time Signage meets design requirements and able to facilitate the communication of upcoming events and activities Public art opportunities are delivered as integral components of various areas

-Management Issue Objectives and Performance Targets Means of achievement of object tives Manner of assessment of performance 7.
-Integrate, protect and enhance natural and cultural features Core Objectives: GCU (a) (b) / Park (a) (b) (c) / Natural Area (a) (b) (c) (d) / Bushland (a) - (g) / Foreshore (a) (b) Plan of Management Objectives: (i) (iv) (v) (vi) (viii) Performance Targets: Use of areas reflects and responds to their natural assets and constraints Natural and cultural elements of the site are retained and integrated into use activities wherever possible Appropriate detailed assess undertaken of natural area proposed uses are approprimanaged in ways that resparea needs - e.g. fire mitigating and weed control Where terrestrial biodiverse environments are identified mechanisms are put in place biodiversity, protect and enareas Areas of cultural and heritating are recognised and appropiconsultation undertaken with groups as required Maintain or reduce energy, waste consumption undertaken prior to development or disturbance natural areas in accordance with relevant legislation Environmental Manageme Plans / Coastal Manageme Plans / Landcare manageme Plans are in place for recognised areas of high environmental value at Bill Smyth Oval and foreshore areas Aboriginal cultural and oth interpretation opportunities
+Management Objective Performance Targets Actions - means of achieving objectives Manner of assessment of performance 7.
+Integrate, protect and enhance natural and cultural features i.
+Use of areas reflects and responds to their natural assets and constraints ii.
+Natural and cultural elements of the site are retained and integrated into use activities wherever possible A. of natural areas to ensure proposed uses or developments are appropriate and managed in ways that respond to natural area needs - e.g. environmental sensitivity, erosion control, fire mitigation activities and weed control Where terrestrial biodiversity environments are Environmental assessment is undertaken prior to development or disturbance of natural areas in accordance with relevant legislation Environmental Management C. identified in the LEP, mechanisms are put in place to maintain biodiversity, protect and enhance these areas Areas of cultural and heritage significance are recognised and appropriate consultation Plans / Coastal Management Plans / Landcare management plans are in place for recognised areas of high environmental value at D. undertaken with relevant user groups as required Maintain or reduce energy, water and waste consumption iii.
+Bill Smyth Oval and foreshore areas Aboriginal cultural and other interpretation opportunities are realised iv.
+Water and energy use are monitored and waste audits undertaken